 One simple option is to cover your screens with a screen cover that will filter some of the blue-light waves before they hit your skin.
 Some phones and laptops also feature a ‘night mode’ which replaces blue light with yellow light that could reduce the effects on your eyes and skin.

 When it comes to tweaking your skin care routine, topical antioxidants and SPF are the way to go.
 Dr. Lee explains “blue light exposure from your phone and laptops can impact your skin, so best to wear sunscreen with antioxidants like Vitamin C, that will protect you from free radicals.”
 To kill two birds with one stone, Dr. Lee recommends using a moisturizer with sunscreen in the morning, like SLMD’s Daily Moisturizer with SPF 15 which is packed with antioxidants like Vitamin C, E, and Green Tea Extract.
-Another way to incorporate SPF is a mineral-powdered sunscreen like SLMD’s UV Bounce which will mattify the skin (and won’t ruin your makeup) so you can easily reapply every two hours, like you are supposed to!

 The bottom line on blue light?